metarhia/Contracts/doc/Metaschema.md

 ## Complex types

-- Domain (complex type defined in this model with UperrCamalCase name):
+- Domain (complex type defined in this model with UpperCamalCase name):
   `field: 'DomainName'` or `field: { type: 'DomainName' }`